BorahLabs/CodexAtlas/resources/markdown/policy.md

 ## Contact Information

-For any questions or concerns regarding your privacy or this privacy policy, please contact us at support@codexatlas.app.
+For any questions or concerns regarding your privacy or this privacy policy, please contact us at raul@borah.agency.

 By using CodexAtlas, you agree to the terms and conditions outlined in this document and consent to the practices described in the privacy policy.
 If you do not agree to these terms, please do not use our platform.